Encounter is a non-partisan educational organization cultivating informed and constructive Jewish leadership on the Israeli-Palestinian conflict.

 - שמע / Shema / Listening

-- Encounter cultivates resilient mutual listening and curiosity, between Jews and Palestinians as well as between Jews and other Jews with divergent worldviews.
+- Encounter cultivates resilient mutual listening and curiosity, for Jews towards Palestinians as well as between Jews and other Jews with divergent worldviews.

 - חכמה / Hokhma / Wisdom